Chee Dale Walk

 Stage 1: Topley Pike layby to East end of Chee Dale

-(If you used the alternative start (from the Topley Pike bus stop, or parked in the adjacent Pay & Display Wydale car park), simply walk along the obvious broad vehicle track that runs alongside the river Wye.
+(If you used the alternative start (from the Topley Pike bus stop, or parked in the adjacent Wydale car park), simply walk along the obvious broad vehicle track that runs alongside the river Wye.
 After a little over 1 kilometre, once you reach the Blackwell Mill Cycle Hire and Tuck Shop, rejoin the main walking route, and jump to Step 6 in the following directions.)

-2. When you reach a T-junction with a broader, stony track in the small valley—turn left.
+2. When you reach a T-junction with a broader, stony track in the small valley – turn left.
 A fingerpost points to "Monsal Trail and Chee Dale" in this direction.

-(Note that you'll be returning to this point from the right (signed "A6") when you've almost completed the walk.)
+(Note that you'll be returning to this point from the right – signed "A6" – when you've almost completed the walk.)

 3. Follow the broad, stony track downhill along the narrow valley floor.
 Take care when it's wet, as the limestone rock can be very slippery.
 You are now in part of the Wye Valley SSSI (Site of Special Scientific Interest), internationally recognised for its limestone grassland flora and insects.
-After about 300 metres, you'll bend round to the right a little, pass an information board, and meet a stone wall and gate across the track.
+After about 300 metres, you'll bend round to the right a little, and meet a stone wall and gate across the track.

 4. Pass through the gate (the post sports a marker for the "Pennine Bridleway", and the gate fastener is extended to make it easier for horse riders to operate), passing across the bridge over the Monsal Trail (the disused railway below), then bear left at the trees.